Special counsel calls for a speedy trial in Trump's documents case

 Lawyers for the Justice Department, Trump and Nauta are due in a federal court in Ft.
 Pierce, Fla., next Tuesday afternoon for a hearing on classified information procedures in the case.
 That hearing was delayed after a request from the defense teams.

-As for the issues of jury selection, the special counsel team told the court that choosing a jury could require a special questionnaire and other steps, but "those are reasons to start the process sooner rather than later."
+Jury issues loomed large in Trump's court filing earlier this week.
+The special counsel team told the court that choosing a jury could require a special questionnaire and other steps, but "those are reasons to start the process sooner rather than later."

 "The Government's position is that the best way to move this case forward consistent with the Defendants' rights and the public's interest is to set a trial date now," they said.